 The suspect suffered multiple injuries for which he was treated in hospital.
 As stated above, the Public Prosecution Service considered the force which the officers used to detain the suspect to be disproportionate.
 Following this police operation, 373 applications to lodge a criminal complaint were received by the police.
 Ultimately, 142 persons actually lodged a criminal complaint.
 A notice of summons and accusation was issued to the dog handler and the riot police officer by the Public Prosecution Service.
-The decision to issue the notice was taken on 17 December 2021, after careful consideration of all the relevant facts revealed in the investigation.
-The Public Prosecution such disturbances may occur.
-In a security risk area, the public prosecutor is empowered to issue a stop and search order.
+The decision to issue the notice was taken on 17 December 2021,15 after careful consideration of all the relevant facts revealed in the investigation.
+The Public Prosecution Service is currently waiting for the examining magistrate's scheduling of a further investigation.
+The Public Prosecution Service suspect.
+In a third, separate case, investigations are ongoing and no decision on prosecution has been taken.